srawlins/gmp/README.markdown

       -                        substraction
       *                        multiplication
       /                        division
       to_s                     convert to string.
+For GMP::Z and GMP::F, this
-For GMP::Z, this method takes one optional argument, a base.
-The base can be a Fixnum in the ranges \[2, 62\] or \[-36, -2\] or a
+                               method takes one optional argument, a base.
+The base can be a Fixnum in the ranges \[2, 62\] or
-                               Symbol: :bin, :oct, :dec, or :hex.
+                               \[-36, -2\] or a Symbol: one of :bin, :oct, :dec, or :hex.
       inspect                  alias for #to_s
       -@                       negation
       neg!                     in-place negation